Hammer (firearms): Evolution

-The percussion cap was in wide use for almost five decades until the wide-spread introduction of the self-contained cartridge which contained the projectile, gunpowder, and percussion cap all in a single shell that could be easily loaded.
-The introduction of such a technology led to the implementation of the firing pin and hammer system that is now used in certain weapons.
-This was done to transfer energy from the still required hammer to the primer within the self-contained cartridge in order to discharge the weapon.
+The caplock was in wide use for almost five decades until the widespread introduction of the self-contained cartridge which contained the projectile, gunpowder, and percussion cap all in a single shell that could be easily loaded from the breech of a firearm.
+The introduction of such a technology led to the implementation of the firing pin and hammer system that is even now still used in certain designs.
+Whereas the percussion cap in the caplock mechanism was external, the percussion cap in a self-contained cartridge is inside the breech.
+It is therefore necessary to use a firing pin (a thin rod) to strike the primer through a small penetration in the breech and cause firing.